Unsuccessful nominations to the Cabinet of the United States: Judd Gregg

-Following Richardson's withdrawal, Obama nominated Judd Gregg to be his Secretary of Commerce.
+Following Richardson's withdrawal, Obama nominated Republican Judd Gregg to be his Secretary of Commerce.
 On February 12, 2009, Gregg withdrew his name from consideration for the position, citing disagreements with Obama on issues surrounding the United States Census and the stimulus bill.

-Donald Trump
+Donald Trump (first term)

 Andrew Puzder

 On December 8, 2016, President-elect Donald Trump nominated Andrew Puzder as his Secretary of Labor.
 Puzder had difficulty divesting himself from his company, CKE Restaurants.
-A workers group alleged that he had committed wage theft and sexual harassment against his employees, and he admitted to have hired an undocumented worker as a nanny without paying taxes for her.
+A workers group alleged that he had committed wage theft and sexual harassment against his employees, and he admitted to having hired an undocumented immigrant worker as a nanny without paying taxes for her.
 An Oprah Winfrey tape from 1990 featured his first wife describing spousal abuse that he allegedly committed.
 In reaction to public coverage of the tape, his former wife said she had been "misled by faulty advice" during her divorce proceedings, and had subsequently "fully" withdrawn those allegations in 1990.
 She was adamant that Puzder was "not abusive or violent".

 On February 15, Senate Majority Leader Mitch McConnell informed the Trump administration that Puzder did not have the votes required to be confirmed and Puzder withdrew himself from consideration the same day.

 Ronny Jackson

 President Trump fired David Shulkin as Secretary of Veterans Affairs on March 28, 2018, and nominated Ronny Jackson, serving as Physician to the President, to succeed him.
 Senators expressed skepticism of the nomination due to Jackson's lack of management experience.

-Current and former employees on the White House Medical Unit accused Jackson of creating a hostile work environment, excessively drinking on the job, and improperly dispensing medication.
+Current and former employees on the White House Medical Unit accused Jackson of creating a hostile work environment, excessive drinking on the job, and improperly dispensing medication.
 Amid these reports, the U.S. Senate Committee on Veterans' Affairs postponed Jackson's confirmation hearings on April 23.
 Jackson withdrew his nomination on April 26.